Uncover gene modules and their regulatory programs from single-cell data

 An indicator vector where

-is a candidate regulator.
+1indicates that the corresponding row inexpressionis a candidate regulator.
 All other rows represent target genes.
-Has to be of lengthp
+Has to be of lengthp.- penalization

 Sparsity penalty related to the amount of regulators associated with each module.
 Either a single positive number or a vector of positive numbers.